-Correlation between evaporation and 2m air temperature in JJA is shown in figure 1, for ERA-Interim, the control run and the PP experiment.
+Correlation between evaporation and 2 m air temperature in JJA is shown in Figure 1 for ERA-Interim, the control run and the PP experiment.
 Negative correlations here represent strong coupling regions and potential hotspots, following Seneviratne et al. (2006).
 Large negative correlations indicate regions where high moisture availability leads to increased latent heat flux through evapotranspiration and so lower levels of sensible heat flux and air temperature.
-Conversely in these regions of negative correlation, dry soil leads to a decrease in latent heat flux and a corresponding increase in sensible heat flux and air temperature.
-For ERA-Interim the hotspots are located over central North America and Brazil, the Sahel, southern Africa, central Asia, China, India and Australia.
+Conversely, in these regions of negative correlation dry soil leads to a decrease in latent heat flux and a corresponding increase in sensible heat flux and air temperature.
+For ERA-Interim, the hotspots are located over central North America and Brazil, the Sahel, southern Africa, central Asia, China, India and Australia.

-For the control seasonal hindcast experiment the pattern is quite similar, with a slight increase in the extent and strength of the hotspot over North America, and an extension of the strong coupling over South America such that it covers most of the continent.
-Coupling is also present over Europe compared to ERA-Interim, where it is absent, and similarly for the highest latitudes in the east of Asia.
-Results for the PP experiment are shown in figure 1c.
+For the control seasonal hindcast experiment the pattern is quite similar, with a slight increase in the extent and strength of the hotspot over North America and an extension of the strong coupling over South America such that it covers most of the continent.
+Coupling is also present over Europe compared with ERA-Interim, where it is absent, and similarly for the highest latitudes in the east of Asia.
+Results for the PP experiment are shown in Figure 1(c).
 The only difference between this experiment and the control is the extent of the coupling in North America, which in the PP experiment is closer to that seen from ERA-Interim.
-This result is representative for the ST experiments (not
+This result is representative of the ST experiments (not shown), which also show a reduction in the strength of coupling over North America.